 It is fitting that as an authority on the issues faced by people with disabling (and often multiple) conditions, NILP should figure prominently enhancing the system’s sensitivity to people who have lived through hard times including trauma, emotional distress, addiction, poverty, discrimination, and a wide range of diagnostic labels.
 By embracing all of whom we are – both painful and joyful – we validate each other’s experiences to create a sense of belonging, equality and shared humanity.

 The NILP Independence Fund provides resources to individuals who may not qualify for other sources of support to allow them to transition out of nursing facilities and institutions.
 Through our Local Fundraising Efforts, Board support and special events we raise unrestricted monies to be donated to individuals who may need assistive technology, modifications to home or vehicle, or items to set up a new home or space as they transition back into the community.
 One example of this is that NILP Independence Fund rented a moving truck to help a family who had been living in homeless shelters to relocate to a home.

 QUOTES FROM CLIENTS

-“CCA has had a partnership with the Northeast Independent Living Program (NILP) since 2012.
+“We have had a partnership with the Northeast Independent Living Program (NILP) since 2012.
 They were very helpful and a crucial element in developing our training on the ADA and cultural competency around issues of independence and disability.
-Our thriving collaboration has helped educate over 1000 employees and is a staple of the CCA onboarding experience.
+Our thriving collaboration has helped educate over 1000 employees and is a staple of the our onboarding experience.
 The NILP training team has been wonderful to work with and their experience in the field has added more value to our company than can be qualified.”